jmcassier/fantasy-olympics-hci584/docs/DEVDOC.md

 See the step-by-step process and gifs defined in the "User Walkthrough" section of the User's Guide (README.md).

 ## Code Walkthrough & Technical Flow
-&nbsp; &nbsp; &nbsp; &nbsp;From a technical perspective, the main GUI was created using Flask.
+From a technical perspective, the main GUI was created using Flask.
 During start up, the app either uses the data stored in the olympic_stats.db.
 If this SQL database doesn't exist or any of the 3 required tables (as defined below) are missing from it, the data in the medal-data folder is parsed and added to the olympic_stats.db.
 The data in the database is used to determine which Olympic teams are in each tier to have that ready to go during a player’s selection process, the weights a team has for each event, and the participants competing in each event.
 The table and data olympic_stats.db is described as follows:

 1. scores_by_olympic_cycle stores each country's score at each individual Summer Olympics from 2008 to 2016.
     * Scores are calculated as follows: 3 points for each gold medal, 2 points for each silver medal, 1 point for each bronze medal.